argoproj-labs/hera/docs/user-guides/decorators.md

 first.
 If you want to run templates sequentially, and have more control over the running order and when to parallelise, use `steps`.

-## `container`
+## `container_template`

-The `container` decorator is a convenient way to declare your container templates in Python, though the feature set is limited.
+The `container_template` decorator is a convenient way to declare your container templates in Python, though the feature set is limited.
 You can specify the `command` and `args` in the decorator arguments, and the inputs and outputs in the function signature.
 You can leave the function as a stub or add some code to be able to run the function locally - consider it as a "mockable" function.